 It’s a popular misconception that you can’t really study for math.
 People who say you can’t will admit that you can do math assignments and math homework.
 But actually studying it–looking at material in order to better on tests and upcoming assignments–that, they say, is impossible.

 They’re wrong.
 It’s true that studying math is different from studying any other class.
 After all, math is about more than just remembering certain facts.
 But it is something that you can study for–and studying will get you better grades, just as in any other course.
 Continue reading “Yes, You Really Can Study Math”

 You’ve probably known people, either in high school or college, who seemed able to pass any class–even make A’s–with little or no study.
+And some are famous for cramming at the last minute and seem to do fine.
 It wasn’t necessarily your imagination, either.
 It’s a fact that people learn differently, and some people manage to absorb material without “study” in the traditional sense.
 That is, they might have other ways of learning the material rather than pulling out their notes and textbook and trying to memorize it.
 Continue reading “Acing Classes with Little or No Study”